sloorush/apple-music-electron/README.md

 # Apple Music Electron App

-A non fancy, smol hack to run apple music website as an app on my linux system without any extra features.
+A non-fancy, smol hack to run the apple music website as an app on my Linux system without any extra features.

-You can find a deb file in the releases.
+You can find a deb file or appimage in the releases.

 ### Disclaimer